General Information and Dangers

 What are the dangers of prescription painkillers?

 Taking just one dose too large can cause serious health problems and potentially lead to death.
 Here’s a dose of reality: Deaths from unintended drug overdoses have been rising sharply in recent years.
-In 2015, prescription painkillers accounted for more than 15,000 deaths in the United States—more than 40 a day.
+In 2016, prescription painkillers accounted for more than 14,400 deaths in the United States—about 40 a day.

 Remember, the risk of overdose and death increases exponentially when prescription painkillers are combined with other drugs or alcohol.